Hytia49/TCG-Recognition/README.md

 ## Project's steps

-- Testing and select the best OCR library (pysseract, keras_ocr or easyocr)
+- [x] Testing and select the best OCR library (pysseract, keras_ocr or easyocr)
+  - Keras and easyocr are the best
+- [] Development of database containing useful infos : Pokemon Name, Number, Serie Name, Img URL | Take on https://www.pokecardex.com/
-- Development of the recognition code with scan Pokémon card take here : https://www.pokecardex.com/
+- [] Development of the recognition code with scan Pokémon card
-- Development of a function that stocks useful informations : pokémon name, number and logo serie
-- Development of a scan function that scan the card from camera

-# In progress : testing librairies
-- Pytesseract and OpenCV

-Actually the code is not push in github directory.
+- [] Link database with scan img

 For more code detail, please contact me at hytiapro@gmail.com